Skip to content

 hug w wip "msg"Quick Interruption: Park work to handle something else.No

-hug w wips "msg"Focused Work: Park work to iterate on it immediately.Yes
+hug w wips "msg"Focused Work: (WIP + Stay on it) Park work to iterate on it immediately.Yes

 hug w unwipFinish : Integrate completed WIP into your main branch.No

-hug w wipdelAbandon: Delete a worthless WIP branch.No
+hug w wipdelAbandon: Delete an unfruitful WIP branch.No

 The Lifecycle of a WIP Branch